All students will enroll for six hours of coursework. Graduate students, scroll to the bottom of this page. Undergrads, read on!

 In most cases, undergraduates will take the following two courses.

-SOCI 3353 Urban Sociology with Dr. Price
+SOCI 3375N Urban Society in Comparative Perspective with Dr. Price

 Contemporary London is the culmination of two millennia of continuous urbanization and is now arguably the greatest, most important city in the world.
 If you want to study the city as motor of culture, there is no better choice than London!
 In this class, we will take London, “The Old Smoke,” as a case study in medieval urbanization and city growth from various theoretical perspectives.
 We’ll study processes of dereliction and gentrification, and strategies of urban planning and transportation.
 Along the way, we will tour numerous neighborhoods, districts, and landmarks, including a few out of sight below the pavements.

-HON 4391 Honors Independent Study with Dr. Price or Dr. Harris
+HON 4391 Honors Independent Study with Dr. Price

 Students in this directed study course will design and carry out original research or conduct an independent scholarly study under the supervision of the instructor.
 The student and instructor will meet prior to arrival in London to determine the exact nature of the study/area of research.
 Consent of the instructor is required to register for this course.